Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

      - TR, IR\ |br|\ |lb|
        TR_B1, TR_B2, TR_B3, TR_J1, TR_J2, TR_J3, TR_J4, IR_A1, IR_M1

-   * - OA_Gold
+   * - Open
-     - At the time of the user Request or Investigation the content item was available under a Gold Open Access license (content that is immediately and permanently available as Open Access because an article processing charge applies or the publication process was sponsored by a library, society, or other organization).
-Content items may be in hybrid publications or fully Open Access publications.
+     - At the time of the Request or Investigation the content item was available to all users on this platform, regardless of authorization status, under an Open Access model.
+Open applies where the content provider asserts that the content is Open Access, irrespective of the license associated with the content item (that is, while the content item may be under a Creative Commons license this is not essential).
+Open content items may be in hybrid or fully Open Access publications.
+Open content items may have been Open from the day of publication, or after expiry of an embargo, but are not intended to return to Controlled status.

-       Note that content items offered as Delayed Open Access (open after an embargo period) MUST currently be classified as Controlled, pending the implementation of OA_Delayed.
      - Data_Repository\ |br|\ |lb|
        eBook\ |br|\ |lb|
        eJournal\ |br|\ |lb|